Phrases can be restricted to specific target applications:

 Click the button to add additional program restrictions.
 Remove a restriction with the button.

-The program restriction feature explained here is valid for individual phrases/phrase folders and those settings are stored in the phrase file.
-If you share the phrase file with others, also the program restrictions are shared with all users.
+The program restrictions are stored in the phrase file.
+If you share the phrase file with others, the program restrictions are shared with all users.

 You can restrict the entire PhraseExpress program including the Autocomplete feature to specific programs on a global level.
 These "global program restrictions" are stored in the configuration file (vs. the phrase file) and take effect on the specific computer only.
 Global program restrictions do not roam with the phrase file.